Simply LaKita

 Step 1: Make the Meat Sauce

-In a large skillet over medium-high heat, cook ground beef and diced onion together, breaking the meat up as it browns.
-Once fully cooked, drain off any excess fat, add minced garlic and cook for 1 minute until fragrant.
-Stir in the pasta sauce, reduce to medium-low, and let it simmer while you prepare the cheese mixture.
+Brown the ground beef and diced onion together in a large skillet over medium-high heat, breaking the meat up as it cooks.
+Once fully browned, drain any excess fat, stir in the garlic, and cook just until fragrant, about a minute.
+Stir in the jarred sauce and let it simmer on low while you build the cheese layer.

 Overhead view of meat sauce ingredients in large skillet with wooden spoon.